SaturnFromTitan/pyramid_challenge/README.md

-# Push up challenge
+# Pyramid Challenge
-A little utility to ease the 100 push ups challenge
+A little utility to ease
+1. the 100 pushups challenge
+1. the 100 pullups challenge (still working towards that)